Authorisations for simplifications

 Goods may be placed under a customs procedure on the basis of a simplified declaration which may omit certain particulars (such as the value of the goods) or supporting documents (such as the EUR.1 movement certificate).
 A commercial or administrative document may be used as a simplified declaration, as long as the document contains at least the particulars necessary for identifying the goods.

-New SDE authorisations and amendments to valid SDE authorisations are applied for in the Authorisation Service via the main page for Customs’ e-services.
+New SDE authorisations and amendments to valid SDE authorisations are applied for in the Authorisations and Decisions Service

 If you are unable to log into the Authorisation Service, contact the Customs Information Service.